samatt/hunter-workshop/systemResearch.md

-#STEP 1: IDENTIFY/RESEARCH
+# STEP 1: IDENTIFY/RESEARCH

-What aspects of your life that are influenced by algorithmic systems?
+What are aspects/services in your life that are influenced by algorithmic or data driven systems?

 Fitness
 Dating